delph-in/pydelphin/tests/tdl_test.md

 The `tdl.parse()` function will take an open file of TDL code and produce an in-memory representation of the data structures.
-The basic data structure is a `Conjunction` object, which only contains a list of supertypes and features.
-The values of features are often other `Conjunction` objects.
-A `TdlType` object is a special kind of `Conjunction` that has an identifier, a list of coreferences, and possibly a comment (from a docstring).
+The basic data structure is a `TdlDefinition` object, which only contains a list of supertypes and features.
+The values of features are often other `TdlDefinition` objects.
+A `TdlType` object is a special kind of `TdlDefinition` that has an identifier, a list of coreferences, and possibly a comment (from a docstring).
 The `tdl.parse()` function will return a `TdlType` object for every type definition in the file.